Gastroenterology & Endoscopy

 The National Bowel Cancer Screening program is a nationwide initiative designed to save lives by detecting the early signs of bowel cancer, Australia’s leading cause of cancer-related death.

-Eligible Australians from 50 to 74 years of age are sent a free, simple test (for pathologists to check if there is any blood in your stool) that is carried out at home.
+Eligible Australians aged 45 to 74 can do a free, simple test (for pathologists to check if there is any blood in your stool) that is carried out at home.
 If 60% of the population does their bowel screening tests, more than 24,000 additional lives will be saved by 2040.

-Our Open Access Program is an excellent service available to people who detect blood in their stool as the wait time is minimal to see one of our Gastroenterologists.
+Our Rapid Access Endoscopy Program is an excellent service available to people who detect blood in their stool as the wait time is minimal to see one of our Specialists.

 Image Credit: Queensland Health